Metric Glossary — Canonical Definitions for Every Admaxxer KPI

 How is NC-ROAS different from blended ROAS in Admaxxer?

 Blended ROAS uses total revenue (new customers + returning); NC-ROAS uses only new-customer revenue.
 Both share the same denominator (total ad spend).
 NC-ROAS is the leading indicator of acquisition efficiency — the metric you scale on.
-Blended ROAS hides whether you're growing the customer base or just collecting repeat purchases at the same rate.
+Both metrics are N/A in Datafast (no spend ingestion, no native new-vs-returning customer split on revenue tiles).

 What's the formula for True AOV in Admaxxer?